woonpeng/airflow-dags-dev_env/README.md

 Answer `y` when you are prompted to remove kernel spec.

-Also, if you face `org.freedesktop.PolicyKit1 was not provided by any .service files` errors you may have to reinstall `polkit` on `hadoop-master`.
+Also, if you face `org.freedesktop.PolicyKit1 was not provided by any .service files` errors you may have to reinstall `polkit` on `hadoop-master-dd`.
 Do this:

 ```
 docker exec -it --user root bash